adyen-examples/magento-headless-demo/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/adyen-examples/magento-headless-demo/tree/main/vue-frontend)

-2. In the Magento Dashbboard, navigate to `Stores > Configuration > Sales > Payment methods > Adyen payments > Configure > Advanced settings > Headless integration`
+2. In the Magento Dashbboard, navigate to `Stores > Configuration > Sales > Payment methods > Adyen payments > Configure > Advanced settings > Headless integration`.
-3. Update the `Payment Origin URL` with the URL of the frontend (Vue) instance (e.g.`https://8080-adyenexampl-magentohead-qtjz67kufbw.ws-eu101.gitpod.io/`)
+3. Update the `Payment Origin URL` with the URL of the frontend (Vue) instance (e.g.`https://8080-adyenexampl-magentohead-qtjz67kufbw.ws-eu101.gitpod.io/`).
 4. Update `Payment Return URL` with same URL, but append `/result` to the URL (e.g.`https://8080-adyenexampl-magentohead-qtjz67kufbw.ws-eu101.gitpod.io/result`) , then hit `Save Config`.
-5. Refresh the frontend view to load data from backend
+5. Refresh the frontend view to load data from backend.

- > __Note__ To allow the Adyen Drop-In and Components to load, you have to add `https://*.gitpod.io` as allowed origin for your chosen set of [API Credentials](https://ca-test.adyen.com/ca/ca/config/api_credentials_new.shtml)
+ > __Note__ To allow the Adyen Drop-In and Components to load, you have to add `https://*.gitpod.io` as allowed origin for your chosen set of [API Credentials](https://ca-test.adyen.com/ca/ca/config/api_credentials_new.shtml).